zlei2269/zlei2269.github.io/_pages/cv.md

 Education
 ======
-* Ph.D in Version Control Theory, GitHub University, 2018 (expected)
-* M.S. in Jekyll, GitHub University, 2014
-* B.S. in GitHub, GitHub University, 2012
+* M.P.S. in Applied Statistics, Cornell University, Aug.
+2025 - May 2026
+* BSc (Hons) in Mathematics and Statistics, University of Edinburgh, Sep.
+2021 - May 2025

 Work experience
 ======